MonicaGrages/Hangman/README.md

 #### This project was created using JavaScript and JQuery

-#### In version 2, I plan to add a two-player mode in which players can choose their own secret words for one another to guess
+#### In version 2, I plan to add a "hint" feature in easy mode only that allows the player to reveal a category or theme of the secret word.
+I would also like to fix the score board so it makes more sense in two player mode.